For Your Support!

 guests with job readiness training and job placement

 services.
-The Center helps fill the critical
+The Center helps fill the critical gap of

-missing link between emergency shelter and
+between emergency shelter and supportive housing

-supportive housing services.
-The Center will
+services.
+The Center will accomplish this by

-accomplish this by providing an innovative approach
+providing an innovative approach to job readiness

-to job readiness training and job placement services
+training and job placement services specifically

-specifically designed to assist the homeless with
+designed to assist the homeless with finding

 Job readiness training includes job readiness